Negatives of Using Geothermal For Your Home

 Richard Chapo asked:

 There is no disputing that we need to wean ourselves off of fossil fuels.
 While alternative sources are clearly the answer, there is a problem.
 Advocates of alternative tend to become emotionally attached to one source and discount others.
 In truth, the answer to replacing fossil fuels is a combination of alternative platforms.
-Let’s take a look at the problems associated with geothermal energy.
+Let’s take a look at the problems associated with energy.

-First and foremost, there is an economic problem with using ground energy.
-Geothermal systems can be very pricey.
-Although prices vary by brand and location, installing a geothermal system in a building or residence will almost always cost more than a traditional heating and cooling system.
+First and foremost, there is an economic problem with using ground energy. systems can be very pricey.
+Although prices vary by brand and location, installing a system in a building or residence will almost always cost more than a traditional heating and cooling system.

 Familiarity is an additional problem.
 Much like owning an exotic car, a geothermal system is unique.
 If it breaks or has problems, getting it repaired can be difficult and expensive.
 Unlike with a plumbing problem, you are probably not going to be able to call a geothermal repairman in the middle of the night when the systems stops working.